 AAA recommends that aging drivers choose a vehicle based upon their specific needs.
-You can view AAA's Safe Features for Mature Drivers Recommendations on their website, as well as a brochure and vehicle list.
+You can view AAA's Smart Features for Older Drivers on their website, as well as a brochure and vehicle list.

 AAA Foundation for Traffic Safety and the University of Florida National Older Driver Research and Training Center are helping older adults keep their safe driving ability for as long as possible.
 They have compiled a list of 30 safety features that should be on cars for older drivers.
 Among them are:

 - Active head restraints that move forward to cushion the head if the car is hit from behind